Serial killers : the serial homicide case of the day

 Serial killer info!
 There was the serial killer Dahmer, whose full name was Jeffrey dahmer.
 Roaming serial killers like Bundy, Ted Bundy, the serial killer Andres Chikatilo.
 Interested in serial murder, serial killers, mass murder, spree killing, crime, criminals, murders, police, FBI investigations, psychology, psychological profiles, criminology?
 You won't want to miss it!
 Serial killer, serial killers, and serial homicide.
 Serial murder, killer, killing, murder, murderer, crime, criminal, FBI, psychological profiler robert ressler, and police.
 Psychology, criminology, psychological profile, mass murder, sex crimes, Manson, Charles Manson, and the serial killer Gacy, whose full name was John Wayne Gacy.
 Then there was the serial killer Gein, Ed Gein, New York serial killer Berkowitz, David Berkowitz, known as the Son of Sam.
 On the west coast, the serial killer Bianchi, the serial killer Buono, the Hillside Stranglers.
 Historical serial killers such as Jack the Ripper.
 More roaming ones like the serial killer Henry Lee Lucas, the serial killer Ottis Toole.
 In LA there was the serial killer Richard Ramirez, known as the Night Stalker.
 In Florida, the serial killer Danny Rolling, and the female serial killer Aileen Wuornos.
 We study them with abnormal psychology, they have antisocial personality disorder, they use poison, and all too often rape, and mutilation, are associated with serial killers.
 In History we have Black Widows who are serial killers, the serial killer Bluebeard, Vampire killings, Vampires and Werewolves themselves may have been serial killers, practicing cannibalism.
 Also, check out safe cell phone headsets

-Police mug shot of David Roberts.
+Police mug shot of Dorothy Matajke.

 This case and hundreds more, plus over 80 minutes of video (including documentaries and interviews with both killers and experts), artwork, hundreds of photographs, an interactive mapping system, and the text of four complete books is included in the award-winning CD-ROM.